Buell G. Gallagher: Career

 Gallagher's 1946 book Color and Conscience was among the most critically antiracist books written by any white person in the 1940s.
 It interrogated Jim Crow and other forms of racism in light of the history of slavery and growing anti-colonial movements.
 In the book he wrote that “Our racial caste system has its historical roots in slavery, but thrusts its contemporary tentacles into every crevice and cranny of the social structure throughout the nation.
 Slavery as ownership of chattel is gone: as a caste system, it remains.”.
 In this book he went so far as to criticize the ban on interracial marriage, something that was downplayed by antiracist activists in the era.

 Gallagher co-founded the South Berkeley Community Church, the first explicitly interracial church in the Bay Area, which attracted a membership of several hundred at its peak.
 He was an unpaid co-pastor at the church for much of the late 1940s.

 In 1948, Gallagher ran for Congress as a Democrat in the 7th Congressional District, which included Oakland and Berkeley.
 He did so with the endorsement of Independent Progressive Party candidate and former Vice President Henry Wallace.
 He ran on a pro-union, anti-segregation, and pro-United Nations platform.
 He lost to his opponent by one percent.

 He was hired as President of the City College of New York in 1952.
-He left the pos6ition in 1961 to become the founding chancellor of the California State University system, but after red-baiting attacks, he returned to CCNY after only nine months.
+He left the position in 1961 to become the founding chancellor of the California State University system, but after red-baiting attacks, he returned to CCNY after only nine months.
 Gallagher resigned at CUNY in 1969, following the "open enrollment" crisis that year.

+He was a member of the anti-Castro organization, Citizens Committee for a Free Cuba.